 A 2009 study suggested a mass of 27.5 solar masses with an initial mass of 100 solar masses.
 The estimate was based on modelling the star to match its spectrum.

 The star is believed to have lost almost 10 solar masses in large outbursts between 4,000 and 6,000 years ago.
-It has an extremely strong stellar wind, more than 10 billion times stronger than the Sun’s.
+It has a very strong stellar wind, more than 10 billion times stronger than the Sun’s.

 Even though the Pistol Star is still very young, its high mass determines its ultimate fate as a supernova or hypernova in 1 to 3 million years.